A Survey of Scientific Large Language Models: From Data Foundations to Agent Frontiers: Scientific Large Language Models

-However, directly fine-tuning open-source LLMs does not significantly enhance their scientific capabilities because of a limited training corpus.
-Therefore, to improve performance on scientific tasks, a model should be pre-trained on large-scale scientific data, thereby strengthening its capabilities for scientific tasks.
-For example, \emph{Galactica}~\cite{taylor2022galactica} is a 120 B parameter decoder-only model trained on 106 B tokens drawn from papers, reference materials, encyclopedias, and other scientific sources.
-Its corpus mixes text with scientific sequence representations such as protein sequences and chemical formulae, as well as LaTeX and code.
-At release, Galactica reported state-of-the-art results on PubMedQA\cite{jin2019pubmedqa} and MedMCQA-dev\cite{pal2022medmcqa} and strong performance on mathematical reasoning and technical knowledge probes, as well as chemistry, biology and physics capabilities \emph{SciDFM}~\cite{sun2024scidfm} adopts a MoE~\cite{shazeer2017moe} architecture with 5.6 B active parameters routed across eight experts.
+\emph{SciDFM}~\cite{sun2024scidfm} adopts a MoE~\cite{shazeer2017moe} architecture with 5.6 B active parameters routed across eight experts.
 It is pre-trained from scratch on 300 B science-domain tokens covering mathematics, chemistry, biology, geography, and general science, together with 270 B general-domain tokens.
 This broad training corpus strengthens the model’s scientific capabilities.
 SciDFM is then fine-tuned on customized instruction-tuning data derived from open-source datasets to improve its performance on downstream scientific benchmarks. \emph{OmniScience}~\cite{prabhakar2025omniscience} is built on the LLaMA-3.1-70B model and undergoes domain-adaptive pre-training on a carefully curated corpus of papers, journals, and textbooks that span general science and electrochemistry.
 The model is then instruction-tuned to improve its understanding of science-specific task prompts.
 Finally, OmniScience distills knowledge from the advanced reasoning model DeepSeek-R1 by fine-tuning on the s1K-1.1 dataset~\cite{muennighoff2025s1}, thereby gaining multi-step reasoning capability for complex scientific problems.
 Intern-S1~\cite{bai2025interns1scientificmultimodalfoundation} is a recently released open-source scientific multimodal foundation model developed by Shanghai AI Laboratory.
 It adopts a MoE architecture with 241B total parameters and 28B activated per inference step.
 The language backbone is based on Qwen3-235B MoE and is extended with specialized encoders, including InternViT-6B for vision and a time-series signal encoder, together with a dynamic tokenizer designed for scientific formats such as SMILES and FASTA.
 Trained on over 5 trillion tokens, including 2.5T from scientific domains, Intern-S1 delivers competitive performance on general reasoning tasks while surpassing both open- and closed-source systems across multiple scientific benchmarks, such as molecular synthesis planning, materials property prediction, and crystal stability.